 - Chocolate Thumbprint Cookies

-Why This Recipe Tastes So Good
+Here's Why You Love This Recipe

 Chocolate Thumbprint Cookie Ingredients

-Here's what you'll need for these cookies
+Here's what you'll need for these delicious chocolate cookies:

-- Unbleached All-Purpose Flour.
-The flour provides the structure for the cookie
+- Unbleached All-Purpose Flour: The flour provides the structure for the cookie

 How to Make Thumbprint Cookies

-Use the back of a round 1 teaspoon measuring spoon to press a round dent into the cookie.
-The spoon creates a nice even well, but you can also use your thumb or a bottle cap.
+A teaspoon measuring spoon creates a nice even well, but you can also use your thumb or a bottle cap.

-Chill the cookies for 45 minutes before baking.
+Step 8: Chill the cookies for 45 minutes before baking.
 At this point, you can also freeze the cookies and bake them later.

-Preheat the oven to 350°F. Line a half-baking sheet with parchment paper or a Silpat and place 12 cookies on the cookie sheet, about 2 inches apart.
-Bake the cookies for about 10-12 minutes.
-As soon as the cookies come out of the oven and they're still out use the same teaspoon to press down the center of the cookies.
+Step 10: Bake the cookies for about 10-12 minutes.
+As soon as the cookies come out of the oven and while they're still hot use the same teaspoon to press down the center of the cookies.

 The goal is to have soft fudgy cookies.
 But it's easy to overbake these cookies so I recommend doing a test bake since baking times can vary by oven.